Is your daily caffeine hit ruining your sleep?

 Nutrition

-Is your coffee addiction ruining your sleep?
+Is your daily caffeine hit ruining your sleep?

-Karen Burge
+Words by Karen Burge

-If you find it hard to fall asleep at night, and need a caffeine kick first thing in the morning to get moving, your reliance on caffeine could be covering up a negative sleep cycle, say experts at the Sleep Health Foundation.
+If you find it hard to fall asleep at night, and need a caffeine hit first thing in the morning to get moving, your reliance on caffeine could be covering up a negative sleep cycle, say experts at the Sleep Health Foundation.
 This could include waking up often through the night or finding it hard to get to sleep.

 How caffeine gives you a buzz